Alexx-Peer/alexx/README.md

 # npm alexx
  ### a lil package that tells you my name

- to use:
+ to use: install and run with npx

  ```
- npm run alexx
+ npx run alexx
  ```